salykova/salykova.github.io/_posts/2025-01-12-matmul-cpu.markdown

 ## Multithreading

 There are indeed many loops that can be potentially parallelized.
 To achieve high-performance, we want to parallelize both packing and arithmetic operations.
 Let's start with the arithmetic operations.
 The 5th, 4th, 3rd loops around the micro-kernel iterate over matrix dimensions in chunks of cache block sizes $n_c$, $k_c$, $m_c$.
 To efficiently parallelize the loops and keep all threads busy, we want number of iterations (=matrix dimension / cache block size) to be at least = number of threads (generally, the more the better).
 In other words, the input matrix dimension should be at least = number of threads  * cache block size.
 As we discussed earlier, we also want cache blocks to fully occupy the corresponding cache levels.
 On modern CPUs, the second requirement results in cache block sizes of thousand(s) of elements.
-For example, on my Ryzen 7700, cache block sizes of $n_c=1535$, $m_c=1024$ attain the best performance in the single-threaded scenario.
-Given the number of available cores on Ryzen 7700, we need input matrices with dimensions of at least $\max(m_c, n_c) \times \text{number of cores} = 1535 \times 8 = 12280$ to be able to distribute the work over all cores.
+For example, on my Ryzen 9700X, cache block sizes of $n_c=1535$, $m_c=1024$ attain the best performance in the single-threaded scenario.
+Given the number of available cores on Ryzen 9700X, we need input matrices with dimensions of at least $\max(m_c, n_c) \times \text{number of cores} = 1535 \times 8 = 12280$ to be able to distribute the work over all cores.

 ![](/assets/matmul_cpu/blis_design.png){:style="display:block; margin-left:auto; margin-right:auto"}

  In contrast, the last two loops iterate over cache blocks, dividing them into $m_R, n_R$ blocks.
 Since $n_R, m_R$ are typically very small (<20), these loops are ideal candidates for parallelization.
 Moreover, we can choose $m_c, n_c$ to be multiples of number of cores so that the work is evenly distributed across all cores.

- On my machine, parallelizing the second and first loops jointly using `collapse(2)` results in the best performance:
+ On my machine, parallelizing the second and first inner loops jointly with `collapse(2)` results in the best performance:

 ```c
 #pragma omp parallel for collapse(2) num_threads(NTHREADS)